-1. The speed limit is 5 mph on campus.

-- 2. If you intend to park and enter the campus, you must park in a visitor's parking space.
-If no spaces are available, you must exit the parking lot and try again or use a different area to deliver/pickup your students.
+- 1. The speed limit is 5 mph on campus. - 2.
+If you intend to park and enter the campus, you must park in a visitor's parking space.
+If no spaces are available, you must exit the parking lot and try again or use a different area to deliver/pick-up your students.
 You may not stop in the parking lot to unload/load your students.
-Please use the loading zone only. - 3.
-Once your vehicle is parked, you or another adult must get out to escort your student to/from the campus.
+Please use the loading zone only.